Go ad-free in our community

 Somewhere down the line I had my brussels sprouts tossed in a dijon mustard sauce, so I thought it would make a good dressing along with some bacon.

-How to make this Brussels sprout salad
+How to make this Dijon Brussels Sprout Salad

 This salad is actually REALLY easy to make.